apollographql/apollo-client-nextjs/package/README.md

 - remove `@defer` fragments from your query
 - wait for deferred data to be received

-For this, we ship the two links `RemoveMultipartDirectivesLink` and `AccumulateMultipartResponsesLink`, as well as the `SSRMultipartLink` which combines both of them into a more convenient-to-use Link.
+For this, we ship the two links `RemoveMultipartDirectivesLink` and `AccumulateMultipartResponsesLink`, as well as the `SSRMultipartLink`, which combines both of them into a more convenient-to-use Link.

+You can also check out the [Hack The Supergraph example](./examples/hack-the-supergraph-ssr), which shows this in use and allows you to adjust the speed deferred interfaces resolve in.

 ### Removing `@defer` fragments from your query with `RemoveMultipartDirectivesLink`